yonihu/gs-messaging-reactor/README.ftl.md

 <#assign project_id="gs-messaging-reactor">
+This guide walks you through the process of creating an asynchronous, event-driven system using the Reactor project.

 What you'll build
 -----------------

-This guide walks you through the process of creating an asynchronous, event-driven system using the Reactor project.
+You'll build an application that fires off events to fetch a random Chuck Norris joke, and then asynchronously gathers them together.

 What you'll need
 ----------------